Tim Austin (boxer): Professional career

 Known as "Cincinnati Kid", Austin won the IBF Bantamweight title by defeating Mbulelo Botile in 1997.
 He successfully defended his title against nine fighters before losing to Rafael Marquez by an 8th-round technical knockout in 2003.

+Professional boxing record

 Legal troubles

+Austin was accused of assaulting an escort at the U.S olympic boxing team hotel in Sydney, Australia during the 2000 Olympics.

 Shortly after the loss to Marquez, Austin was accused, and later acquitted, of raping a 16-year-old girl.
-With his legal troubles behind him, Austin resumed his career in 2005 but his comeback was quickly derailed when he lost via TKO to journeyman Eric Aiken, who went on to win the IBF Bantamweight Title.
+With his legal troubles behind him, Austin resumed his career in 2005 but his comeback was quickly derailed when he lost via TKO to journeyman Eric Aiken, who went on to win the IBF featherweight Title.

-Austin had another run in with the law in January 2008.
-He was arrested and charged with domestic violence after allegedly threatening to kill his wife, and for kicking and punching her about the face.